Hearty Winter Beef Stew with Red Wine and Rosemary

 6. Deglaze the pan and Toss in hearty Vegetables

-Now add the browned meat plus browned bacon pieces (if using) along with any juices back into the pot.
+• Once vegetables are softened, add the browned meat plus browned bacon pieces (if using) along with any juices back into the pot.

 7. Cook Easy beef stew with red wine low and slow